 Wrought aluminum alloys have a big portion of all kinds of aluminum alloys. they are divided into heat-treatable and non-heat-treatable alloys. they contain Copper, magnesium, and zinc which provide their initial strength.
 Corresponding to series 2xxx, 6xxx, and 7xxx, Heat-treatable wrought aluminum alloys can be strengthened further through heat treatment.
 Non-heat treatable Aluminum Alloy corresponds to the 1xx, 3xx, and 5xx series of wrought alloys, it can be strengthened further through strain hardening or cold working.

-Cast Aluminum Alloys
+Cast Aluminum Alloy

 Aluminum alloys for die casting have several types like aluminum-silicon, aluminum-copper, aluminum-magnesium, aluminum-zinc, and more.
 The common grades for die-casting aluminum alloys are defined by the standards of Japan’s JIS and ANSI.
 The table below shows common die-casting grade series under various standards.